Home » Forex Trading Guide » Most Traded Forex Currency Pairs

 Source: BIS Triennial Surveys (2019 and 2022)

 In 2022, the UK was also the country with the biggest turnover for the EUR/USD as its trading volume for this pair averaged $1.02 trillion per day, representing an increase of 1% from three years earlier.
+For comparison, EUR/USD generated an average daily turnover of $795 billion in April 2024 (down 22% from April 2022).
 The United States secured the second spot with $435 billion in average daily turnover for this pair, followed by France with $110 billion, Singapore with $109 billion, and Switzerland with $101 billion.

 Nine countries in the top 10 exhibited increases in trading volume for the world’s most liquid currency pair.
 Japan was the sole exception as its average daily turnover for the EUR/USD declined by 20.2% from $34.6 billion in 2019 to $27.7 billion in 2022.
 The Netherlands witnessed the largest spike in EUR/USD turnover during this three-year period, with daily averages rising by 86.3% from $24 billion to $44.7 billion.